-- primer amplified fragment

-- → direction of amplification
+- Genome mapping

+- Genetic disease analysis

 - To detect mutated gene

 - DNA finger printing (forensic test).

-10.5.1.3.
-Single Nucleotide Polymorphisms (SNPs)
+14.5 Single Nucleotide Polymorphisms (SNPs)

 SNPs are the most common type of genetic variation among people.
-Each SNP represents a difference in a single DNA building block, called a mucleotide.
-SNPs occur normally throughout a person's DNA.
-They occur almost once in every 1000 nucleotides, on average ie there are approximately 4-5 million SNPs in a person's genome.
+Each SNP represents a difference in a single DNA building block, called a nucleotide.
+SNPs occur normally throughout a person's DNA They occur almost once in every 1000 nucleotides, on average ie there are approximately 4-5 million SNPs in a person's genome.
 These SNPs belong to the last-generation molecular markers which help scientists to locate genes associated with diseases.